zdimension/blog/_posts/2023-08-27-running-an-exe-on-linux-in-17-easy-steps.md

 The code, however, will not work, because an EXE file doesn't contain *only* code.
 It's a complex format, that contains multiple segments of data: code, global variables, debug information, among others.

-> If the binary file was a flat binary (i.e. a file that contains only code, no segments, no headers), such as DOS's COM files, then, it could work.
+> If the binary file were a flat binary (i.e. a file that contains only code, no segments, no headers), such as DOS's COM files, then, it could work.
 Some adjustments would have to be made to mark the memory area as executable since most modern OSes prevent executing code from non-text segments, but... it would work.
 Don't do it, though.
 Please.
 {: .prompt-tip }

 ### Hello from the Other Side